adityaketkar/garden/content/_index.md

 ---
-title: 🪴 Aditya's Digital Garden
+title: 🪴 My Digital Garden
 disableToc: true # do not show a table of contents on this page if enabled
 ---